pearguacamole/Etheriun-Transaction-Tracker/README.md

 - Select the "luganodes dash-1725984554946.json" file from the project directory.
 - Follow the prompts and choose Prometheus as data handler
 - You will now be able to see the dashboard with live tracking of errors encountered by the application and total deposits logged.
+##### Not seeing any data
+Check Prometheus logs for errors and ensure that Prometheus is scraping the correct targets.

+### Troubleshooting:
+- If you don't see deposit logs, check that your RPC_ENDPOINT and MongoDB URI are correctly configured.
+- Ensure that Prometheus is scraping the correct target by checking its logs at <Prometheus directory>/logs."